tikk3r/EveryStamp/installation.md

 title: Installation instructions
 subtitle: Instructions for installing the EveryStamp package
 ---

-To install EveryStamp, currently the approach is to clone the repository and use e.g. pip to install it:
+EveryStamp can be installed using pip:

+    pip install EveryStamp

+To install EveryStamp from the repository:

     git clone https://github.com/tikk3r/EveryStamp.git
     cd EveryStamp